7 Common Materials and Their Melting Points: From Quartz to Aluminum

 Thermal Expansion Coefficient:

-• Significantly lower than ordinary glass
+• Much lower than that of regular glass

 Optical Clarity:

-• Essential for high-performance optics and photonics
+• Important for high-performance optics and photonics

 3. JGS-2 Glass (Natural Silica)